remidinishanth/distributed_systems/README.md

 Abstraction, where we can hide away implementation details only relying on a class type or an interface.

 Abstraction is an extension of encapsulation.
 It is the process of selecting data from a larger pool to show only the relevant details to the object.

+### IS-A and HAS-A

+Using IS-A and HAS-A:
+Remember that when one class inherits from another, we say that the subclass extends the superclass.
+When you want to know if one thing should extend another, apply the IS-A test.